-Inverters are rated by DC and AC output so make sure the inverter is rated to match the output of the solar panels.
+Inverters are rated by DC and AC output so make sure the inverter is calculated to match the production of the solar panels.

 Solar inverter warranty

 Based on current inverter technology a good unit should have a working life of 10 to 20 years depending on operating conditions.
-Most grid connect inverters have a warranty of 5 to 10 years, obviously the longer the warranty the better.
+Most grid-connect inverters have a warranty of 5 to 10 years.
+Naturally the more extended the warranty, the better.

 System expansion options

-You may at some point in the future want to upgrade and expand you home solar system.
-The best solution then would be to consider using a MPPT (Maximum Power Point Tracking) inverter.
+You may at some point in the future want to upgrade and expand your home solar power system.
+The best solution then would be to consider using an MPPT (Maximum Power Point Tracking) inverter.
 These type of inverters have multiple MPPT trackers enabling easy system expansion as solar panels of different orientations and type can be added to the array.

 - Daily kWh output